ppy/osu-wiki/wiki/People/Beatmap_Nominators/Rules/en.md

 + **If a bubbled map contains unrankable issues, its bubble must be popped.** This applies even if you do not intend to nominate the mapset.
 + **Do not qualify over any manually popped bubble set by another Beatmap Nominator.** Manually popping bubble resets the bubble counter to zero, so doing this is equivalent to directly qualifying a beatmap without any prior icons.
 + **Make sure no mod posts in the map thread have been ignored before qualifying or bubbling a map.** Posts without a sufficient reply may count as ignored.
 When in doubt, double check if the Code of Conduct for Mapping and Modding has been violated on the mapthread and act accordingly.
-+ **Do not partake or participate in paid modding, ranking OR beatmapping commissions.** There should never be any question as to the legitimacy or motives of members of any "official" osu! team (BN, QAT or otherwise) involved in the ranking process.
++ **Do not partake or participate in paid modding, ranking OR beatmapping commissions.** There should never be any question as to the legitimacy or motives of members of any "official" osu! team (BN, NAT or otherwise) involved in the ranking process.
 + **Disqualifications should primarily be done for beatmaps with unrankable issues, or if the mapset owner requests it.**
 + **Qualified beatmaps found with unrankable issues must first be posted to the [Report a Beatmap](https://osu.ppy.sh/community/forums/topics/447428) thread.** If the issue has already been reported by someone else, then you are free to disqualify the beatmap.
 Beatmaps should not be disqualified without at least two people confirming the issue.
 + **Disqualification requests by the mapset owner can be applied immediately.**